Feyerabend/cc/ch05/sec5.9/riscv/README.md

-## Dirct Execution vs Loader and Linkers
+## Direct Execution vs Loader and Linkers

 In the folder `[01](./01/)` you will find an example that shows how to go directly from assembly code to an executable, where the execution is performed by a RISC-V emulator.
 This demonstrates